Kapoorlabs-CAPED/vollseg-napari-trackmate/_build/html/_sources/.napari-hub/DESCRIPTION.md

 a TrackMate generated XML and csv files and creates a master XML file by computing additional shape and dynamic features based on the generated point clouds.

-Elaborate documentation for users of this repository at this [documentation]
+Elaborate documentation for users of this repository at this website [documentation]

 # Who is This For?